zoowe/dlePy/TUTORIALS/LESSON_07/README.md

 The structure of the script is very simple, usually consisting of 3 components: `making structure`, `update or add keywords`, `write input file`.

-Run this script, `python write_input_default.py`, an `PWSCF` input file named `input_default.inp` will be generated.
+Run this script, `python write_input_default.py`, a `PWSCF` input file named `input_default.inp` will be generated.

-Inside of `input_default.inp`, keywords are grouped to several blocks.
-Pay attention to those lines stated with `!`.
-They are corresponding "name of block".
+Inside `input_default.inp`, keywords are grouped to several blocks.
+Pay attention to the lines stated with `!`.
+They are corresponding to "name of blocks".
 They will be used to update value of keywords belong to these blocks or to add new keywords (see `write_input_01.py` and `write_input_02.py`

 - `write_input_01.py`: Similar to `write_input_default.py` but with some example of how to change keywords' value.
 Run this, `input_01.inp` will be generated.